Need some help? Request a call back or call us +44 (0) 203 178 2048

 • Age: The applicant must be over the age of 18.

-• Intention to register a civil partnership: The applicant must provide evidence that they intend to register a civil partnership within six months of arriving in the UK and that they have made the necessary arrangements for their civil ceremony.
+• Intention to register a civil partnership: The applicant must provide evidence that they intend to register a civil partnership within six months of arriving in the UK and have made the necessary arrangements for their civil ceremony.

 • Accommodation: The applicant and sponsor must have suitable accommodation in the UK for themselves and any dependents without recourse to public funds.